South Apennine mixed montane forests: Fauna

 Large mammals include roe deer (Capreolus capreolus), European wildcat (Felis silvestris), and crested porcupine (Hystrix cristata).
 The Italian wolf (Canis lupus italicus) lives in the peninsular portion of the ecoregion, and Sila and Pollino national parks are home to Italy's largest wolf population.
 Wolves are absent from Sicily.

 Sicily's forests are home to the Sicilian shrew (Crocidura sicula), which is endemic to Sicily and Malta.

 Protected areas

-A 2017 assessment found that 6,008 km², or 46%, of the ecoregion is in protected areas.
-Protected areas include Aspromonte National Park, Sila National Park, and Pollino National Park, Appennino Lucano - Val d'Agri - Lagonegrese National Park, and Monte Piacentini Regional Park, Nebrodi Park, and Etna Park.
+A 2017 assessment found that 6,008 km2, or 46%, of the ecoregion is in protected areas.
+Protected areas include Aspromonte National Park, Sila National Park, and Pollino National Park, Appennino Lucano - Val d'Agri - Lagonegrese National Park, and Monti Picentini Regional Park, Nebrodi Park, and Etna Park.